odoo/documentation/content/legal/terms/partnership.rst

 | BETWEEN:
 |  Odoo S.A., having its registered office at Chaussée de Namur, 40, 1367 Grand-Rosière,
-|  Belgium, and its affiliates (collectively referred to as “ODOO”)
+|  Belgium, and its affiliates (collectively referred to as "ODOO")
 | AND:
 |  _____________________________________________, a company having its registered office at
 |  _____________________________________________________________________________________.
-|  (hereinafter referred to as “PARTNER”)
+|  (hereinafter referred to as "PARTNER")

 ODOO and PARTNER are individually referred to as a "Party" and collectively referred to as "the Parties".